 (Hong Kong SAR, China)

-Chris is particularly interested and has specialist qualifications in surgery and orthopaedics and has research interests in fatigue of bone and its role in racehorse fractures.
+Chris is particularly interested and has specialist qualifications in equine surgery and orthopaedics and has research interests in fatigue of bone and its role in racehorse fractures.
 He is passionate about providing opportunities in further education to colleagues in Asia and about seeing veterinarians in Mainland China being able to care for horses properly.

 Chris holds positions as Special/Adjunct Professor at the School of Veterinary Medicine and Science, University of Nottingham, UK, the College of Veterinary Medicine and Life Sciences, City University, HK and the College of Veterinary Medicine, Inner Mongolia Agricultural University, PRC.